abhiseksr/web-at-glance/advanced theory/React/react.md

     };

     fetchData();
-  }, []); // if empty array was not provided all variables in the are looked over for changes, and since the data state changes react rerenders the compoenent infinitely because useEffect runs after every render
+  }, []); // if empty array was not provided all variables in the component(normal, state, props) are looked over for changes, and since the data state changes react rerenders the component infinitely because useEffect runs after every render

   return (
     <ul>